snawiti/wireframing/README.md

 - [If Low-Fidelity] This version is focused on layout and structure without visual styling.
 It was designed to explore user flows and page elements quickly.
 - [If High-Fidelity] This version includes detailed styling, real content, and is built for stakeholder review and usability testing.

+## 🚀 Benefits of Wireframing in Software Development

+Wireframing isn't just for designers—it plays a crucial role in software development by aligning teams and reducing the risk of miscommunication or rework.
+By visualizing the structure and functionality of an application early, wireframes help guide the technical implementation and improve development outcomes.

+---

+### 🎯 1.
+Clarifies Requirements and Expectations

+Wireframes provide a visual representation of user interfaces, helping developers understand:
+- What components need to be built (buttons, forms, menus)
+- Where they should appear on the screen
+- How users are expected to interact with them

+**Example:** A wireframe for a booking form can clearly show the required fields (e.g., service, date, time) and how users navigate to the confirmation step.

+---

+### 🛠️ 2.
+Improves Communication Between Designers, Developers, and Stakeholders

+Wireframes act as a common language that bridges technical and non-technical teams.
+Developers can ask specific questions early, reducing misinterpretation later.

+**Example:** Instead of receiving vague instructions like “add a calendar,” a developer can refer to the wireframe to understand where the calendar appears, how it’s triggered, and what it should look like.

+---

+### ⚡ 3.
+Accelerates Development and Reduces Rework

+With a wireframe as a reference, developers can:
+- Plan layout and logic more efficiently
+- Avoid building unnecessary features
+- Align front-end and back-end work more smoothly

+**Example:** A high-fidelity wireframe showing error states (e.g., “Payment failed” or “Field required”) helps developers implement appropriate validations from the start.

+---

+### 🧪 4.
+Supports Early Testing and Feedback

+Wireframes enable quick user testing before any code is written.
+This means:
+- Usability issues are identified earlier
+- Developers don’t waste time building flawed designs

+**Example:** If users struggle with the layout of a multi-step booking process during wireframe testing, the flow can be adjusted before it’s coded.

+---

+### 🔄 5.
+Guides the Transition from Design to Development

+Wireframes help break down UI elements into **developer-ready components**, enabling smoother handoffs and better sprint planning.

+**Example:** A wireframe might define reusable components like a “Book Now” button or a “Service Card,” allowing developers to structure their codebase modularly from the start.

+---

+Wireframing is not just a design task—it's a **collaborative process** that leads to smarter, faster, and more aligned software development.

 > 🎯 *Tool used:* Figma
 > 📌 *Wireframe focus:* [Insert feature or screen name, e.g., “Booking Confirmation Page” or “User Dashboard”]